Attracting international talent through the Dutch 30% tax ruling in 2025

 For candidates possessing a PhD or Master’s degree who are aged under 30, the rules are less strict:

-- If they conduct scientific research at a designated research facility or are a doctor training to become a specialist – the amount of their salary is not important.
+• If they conduct scientific research at a designated research facility or are a doctor training to become a specialist, the salary threshold does not apply to them.

 Specific skills & expertise